-While recent absolute performance has improved, the utilities sector had its worst relative performance in over 40 years in 2023 and the utilities sector has been one of the weakest sectors over the past five years.
+While absolute performance has steadily improved in 2024, the utilities sector had its worst relative performance in over 40 years in 2023 and the utilities sector has been one of the weakest sectors over the last five years.
 However, even during the economic volatility of the past few years, the companies have continued to execute operationally and deliver strong earnings while also de-risking their portfolios.
 Continued solid execution, along with the potential growth opportunities from renewable energy investments, should help to drive the sector's earnings going forward.
-In addition, the increase in power demand growth driven by AI presents both a challenge to meet that demand but also potentially supports underlying earnings growth.
-Strong fundamentals and macro factors underscore the opportunity in the sector, especially given what remains a lower-than-average interest rate environment.
+In addition, the increase in power demand growth driven by Al presents both a challenge to meet that demand but also supports underlying earnings growth potential.
+Strong fundamentals and macro factors underscore the opportunity in the sector, especially given what remains a lower-thanaverage interest rate environment.